 What about accreditation?

-Unlike other nursing tracks, Women’s Health Nurse Practitioner (WHNP) programs and Nurse-Midwifery programs can receive accreditation from a variety of authorized institutions.
-Make sure that your chosen training and school have received approval from the State Board of Nursing and accreditation from one or more of the following agencies: The Accreditation Commission for Midwifery Education (ACME), The American Midwifery Certification Board (AMCB), The Commission on Collegiate Nursing Education (CCNE) or The National Certification Council (NNC).
+Unlike other nursing tracks, Women’s Health Nurse Practitioner (WHNP) and Nurse-Midwifery programs can receive accreditation from a variety of authorized institutions.
+Make sure your chosen training and school have approval from the State Board of Nursing and accreditation from one or more of the following agencies: The Accreditation Commission for Midwifery Education (ACME), The American Midwifery Certification Board (AMCB), The Commission on Collegiate Nursing Education (CCNE) or The National Certification Council (NNC).
 You will also need to pass the American Midwifery Certification Board (AMCB) examination in order to earn your license and practice as a Nurse Midwife.

 Where can you work as a Nurse Midwife?

 A CNM program will make you eligible to work in a variety of healthcare settings, both inpatient and outpatient, including birth centers, hospitals, private clinics, family planning centers, physician’s offices, patient homes and health clinics.
 Those who complete this program go on to work as a Certified Nurse Midwife.
-However, if this is not the path you have chosen for yourself, here are some other possible career routes you might be interested in:
+If this is not the path you have chosen for yourself, here are some other possible career routes you might be interested in:

 - Director of Inpatient Services